Artificial Intelligence

 The Unesco report said: "Because the speech of most voice assistants is female, it sends a signal that women are obliging, docile and eager-to-please helpers, available at the touch of a button or with a blunt voice command like 'hey' or 'OK'".

 In 2018, Google updated its Assistant to recognize and respond positively when a user says "please" and "thank you."
-Although a useful reminder for all users to be courteous, the feature, called Pretty Please, was seen as a way to encourage children to be polite when speaking, whether that was to a person or a thing.
+Although a useful reminder for all users to be courteous, the feature, called Pretty Please, was seen as a way to encourage children to be polite when speaking, whether to a person or a thing.

-Alexa flatly says: "Okay, you're a sandwich".
-Google Assistant says: "I must warn you, it's not a reversible spell, but I'll try" then if you ask again shortly after it says: "But I just made you into a sandwich.
+Alexa flatly says, "Okay, you're a sandwich."
+Google Assistant says, "I must warn you, it's not a reversible spell, but I'll try."
+Then, if you ask again shortly after, it says, "But I just made you into a sandwich.
 Does that mean sandwiches can talk?"

 GearBrain TV: How to Secure your Smart Deviceswww.youtube.com